Used Ford GT For Sale

-In 2005, the MSRP was a relative bargain with an sitcker price of $149,995 but dealers and collectors knew the limited production model would only increase in value.
-Dealers were quick to adjust their listings price, and some cars approached a quarter million dollars before they were even produced.
+In 2005, the MSRP was a relative bargain with a sticker price of $149,995 but dealers and collectors knew the limited production model would only increase in value.
+Dealers were quick to adjust their listings price, and some cars approached a quarter-million dollars before they were ever produced.
 In comparison, a 2005 Lamborghini Murcielago had a starting price of almost $320,000.

 2005-2006 Ford GT Production

 What makes these cars appreciate in value is their limited numbers.
-For 2005 only 2027 cars were produced, and for 2006 only 2011 cars were assembled.
+For 2005 only 2,027 Ford GTs were produced, and for 2006 only 2,011 Ford GTs were assembled.
 The remaining parts were put into inventory for crash repairs, but those were quickly depleted.
-With such a high level of grip and power, many Ford GTs met their fate well before their prime.
+With such a high level of grip and power, many GTs met their fate well before their prime.
 If you intend on daily driving yours, you might want to find a donor car to keep in mothballs should the unfortunate happen.
 Only 4038 Ford GT's were built in total.
-Collectors searched classifieds to buy up wrecked Ford GT’s for spare parts or to make big money in the retail parts market.
+Collectors searched classifieds to buy wrecked GT’s for spare parts or to make big money in the retail parts market.
 Look for cars with equipment upgrades.
 Racing stripes, McIntosh sound system, forged alloy wheels, and painted brake calipers.
 These 4 option cars had a price increase of $13,500 added to the MSRP.
 The 2006 heritage edition is a throwback to the hay days of Ford's racing career that proudly shows off the Ford GT Gulf Livery colors.

 2005-2006 Ford GT Horsepower, Dimensions, Specs & Performance

-Without the big block V8 engines of the past, Ford’s Special Vehicle Team combined the 5.4L block from the F150 and the dual overhead cam cylinder heads of the Cobra R along with a Lysholm style supercharger to create 550 hp and 500 lb-ft of torque.
-The all-aluminum V8 was bolted to a close ratio six speed manual transaxle geared with a 3.36 final drive.
+Without the big-block V8 engines of the past, Ford’s Special Vehicle Team combined the 5.4L block from the F150 and the dual overhead cam cylinder heads of the Cobra R along with a Lysholm style supercharger to create 550 hp and 500 lb-ft of torque.
+The all-aluminum V8 was bolted to a close-ratio six-speed manual transaxle geared with a 3.36 final drive.
 Having that much power with such a tall differential resulted in a top speed of 205 mph.
-This placed the Ford GT in direct competition with the most expensive cars in the world.
+This placed the supercar in direct competition with the most expensive cars in the world.
 It featured a wheelbase of 106.7 inches with a height of only 44.3 inches from the asphalt.
-Aluminum intensive construction resulted in a 0-60 mph in 3.3 seconds thanks to staying in 1st gear for the entire run.
+Aluminum-intensive construction resulted in a 0-60 mph in 3.3 seconds thanks to staying in 1st gear for the entire run.

 Ford could have taken the easy route in regards to the interior.
-Many automakers share interior components among their vehicles in order so save money.
-Ford chose to make the GT exclusive by crafting the interior of leather and machined aluminum, and sourcing the audio system from McIntosh.
-Many hours were spent on ergonomics and aesthetics, as the Ford GT is very comfortable.
-The six speed shifter is precise and light, with a strong return to center being the 3-4 gates.
+Many automakers share interior components among their vehicles in order to save money.
+Ford chose to make the GT exclusive by crafting the interior of leather and machined aluminum and sourcing the audio system from McIntosh.
+Many hours were spent on ergonomics and aesthetics, as the vehicle is very comfortable.
+The six-speed shifter is precise and light, with a strong return to center being the 3-4 gates.
 The clutch pedal is hydraulic and predictable, but it could be considered stiff to novice drivers.

-Fans of Ford Racing are rejoicing at the return of the Ford GT to the world stage.
-The 2017 Ford GT supercar is proving itself a force to be reckoned with on the track.
-Deep under Ford’s Product Development Center in Dearborn is a room that was off limits for over 14 months.
+Fans of Ford Racing are rejoicing at the return to the world stage.
+The 2017 Ford GT for sale is proving itself a force to be reckoned with on the track.
+Deep under Ford’s Product Development Center in Dearborn is a room that was off-limits for over 14 months.
 Only a few top executives and senior design members had access to the studio.
 Working with 3D artists from Microsoft, the car was launched in the virtual world as a playable car on Mircosoft’s Forza 6 on Xbox.

 2017 Ford GT Price